marinaescriva/hi-its-me/README.md

   "password":"123456"
 }
 ```

-- Add this user's token in auth/bearer too.
+## To add / Bugs

+- I tried to add "name" parameter in body of users.
+But this hasnt control if name is different because in model is not required..